Lexicon

 AORIGINAL

-A claim paired with evidence sufficient to support it under specified conditions—the fundamental unit of accountable discourse in the Third Mode.
+A claim paired with evidence sufficient to support it under specified conditions — the fundamental unit of accountable discourse.
+A peer-reviewed journal article is a witnessed assertion: the claim is grounded in data and methods, but the evidence does not make it infallible — only inspectable.
 Unlike bare assertions (claims without evidence) or certified facts (claims the system has fully verified), witnessed assertions occupy the middle ground: the claim is grounded but not necessarily true; the evidence is attached but not necessarily sufficient for all purposes.
-The witness structure specifies under what conditions the assertion can be relied upon, what confidence level it warrants, and what happens if subsequent verification fails.
-Witnessed assertions compose: two witnessed assertions can be combined into a third, with the resulting witness structure reflecting the composition of the originals.
-The Third Mode is, at its core, a regime for producing, transmitting, and combining witnessed assertions while maintaining accountability for what was claimed and on what grounds.
+The witness structure specifies under what conditions the assertion can be relied upon, what confidence it warrants, and what happens if subsequent verification fails.
+Witnessed assertions compose: two can be combined into a third, with the resulting witness structure reflecting the composition of the originals.

 Witnessed Sameness (A10)